lighthouse-dashboard/lighthouse-dashboard/README.md

 ```

 # Todo
- - [ ] Improve JWT token usage with vuex or so

  - [ ] Add feed of latest built project to the overview
  - [ ] Host somewhere
  - [ ] Add unit tests